Editor’s note: This interview with Matthias Biehl was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 Biehl explains that OAuth works like checking-in to a hotel with keycard access.

 "When you check into a hotel, you don't get handed out the master key to all the rooms, right?
 That is kept secret and only a few people can hold that.
 But when you check into a hotel, you get a key card that's programmable, and that gives you access to the front door, to your own room and not to any other room in the big house.
 It also gives you access only for a specific time period, right?
 And afterwards, I mean, maybe you would leave it in your pocket.
 You come back a year later, it won't work because it is bound – and that's basically what OAuth brought."
 Matthias illustrates.

-"What you do in an authorization code flow, is number one: the client requests an authorization code on the authorization endpoint; then, there you have the end user in the loop.
+"What you do in an authorization code flow, is number one: the client requests an authorisation code on the authorization endpoint; then, there you have the end user in the loop.
 The end user usually authenticates by logging in with biometrics, with a password so forth."

-"Then as an outcome of that, the client, the app receives a so-called authorization code on the redirect endpoint.
+"Then as an outcome of that, the client, the app receives a so-called authorisation code on the redirect endpoint.
 And with this intermediate code, it can then request an OAuth access token using a back channel – using an API called directly on the OAuth server.
 Now, when this comes back, the access token has to be validated and then it can be used in order to access those resources." he explains.

 "Definitely... but you need to tweak it a little bit differently depending on how you want to use it."
 Biehl says.

 "If you have this East-West type of interaction, then you typically want to have a distributed architecture.
 You don't want to have any central points, any bottlenecks in your architecture, and you should not really have a reference token because a reference token can only be decoded basically in one point in the whole architecture."

 In addition, he explains the concept of a "value token" that’s used for this specific case.